mpdairy/posh/README.md

 attrib in the db and then set that to equal the original value when the editing is finished, so that all state is saved in the db.

-### Using ?variables from the Datom Match
+### Using `?variables` from the Datom Match

 This is not really recommended because it ruins the purity of the state.

+In `pull-tx` and `q-tx` you can set variables in the datom match and use the values for them in the query or pull.

+You should never do it though and I'll probably remove this feature so that nobody is tempted.

-#### pull-tx ?var sharing
+#### pull-tx

 You can use `?` symbols from the datom match as vars in the pull pattern or for the entity id.